RNehara/Landsat_LST_Tool_R/README.md

 **Input Requirements**
 Landsat 8/9 Collection 2 Level-1 imagery
 Bands: 2–7 (OLI), 10–11 (TIRS)
-Metadata: .MTL.txt or .xml file
+Metadata: ANG and MTL.txt and .xml file
 Meteorological data must include: air temperature (°C), relative humidity (%), and atmospheric pressure (mbar)
 Should be from the same day, location, and the hour immediately after the satellite acquisition time (e.g., if the image was acquired at 13:15 PM, use meteorological data from 14:00 PM).